-Day 10 - Depart
+Day 11 - Depart

 If you’d like to stay on in Queenstown, that’s not a bad idea at all.
 Elegant, exciting, welcoming, compact and always beautiful, Queenstown is a place for anyone and anything.
 On the shores of Lake Wakatipu, surrounded by stunning peaks, you’ll find a quiet sanctuary indoors or outdoors here, or an activity to get the adrenaline flowing.
 Dine, indulge, drink, walk, fly, float, ride – just let your guide know how you’d like to spend your time here.
 Be sure to soak in the many moods of the lake and forget about the world outside this amazing place.

-Request a Printable PDF
+Request a Full Itinerary

 Once you arrive, we want you to relax, escape the day to day, and indulge in the incredible sights, sounds, tastes and hospitality that make our trips world beating so we include almost everything in our trip fares.